aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/580_App_cmdline/sample-app.md

 terraform destroy -auto-approve
 ```

-Note the namespace takes several minutes to delete as it waits for the ingress reource to be deleted.
+Note the namespace takes several minutes to delete as it waits for the ingress resource to be deleted.

 {{< output >}}
 null_resource.cleanup: Destroying... [id=9012327125218962041]